Quick 2 Day Certification

 Please note that we do not offer any beginners dive courses in the Similan Islands National Park.

-PADI Scuba Diver – Options and Prices
+SSI Scuba Diver – Options and Prices

 Prices above are for group instruction with up to 3 students per class.

 Course prices include theory (e-learning), pool training in a custom dive pool, 2 or 3 open water dives as stated, equipment rental, certification fees, log book, insurance, breakfast and lunch on the boat trip.

 Should you like to do the theory in our aircon classroom and want the PADI Open Water Diver manual please add 1,500 Baht to the course price.

 Only 30% deposit needed to sign up in advance.
 No credit card charges!

 The SSI system allows you to learn at home for free.
 You can work on your computer or download the SSI App onto your phone or tablet.
 Have fun and see you soon underwater.

 Is diving easy?
 What is the course like?

 Learning to dive is not difficult.
 You should be able to swim and be comfortable in the water, and there is a medical questionnaire that you need to complete when starting a course to ensure you are fit to dive.
 You start with some theory and some pool training and then make 2 or 3 easy shallow dives.
 Here’s how the Scuba Diver course looks.

 Day 1 (morning) : Theory